wenbo5565/wenbo5565.github.io/_pages/about.md

 I am pursuing a PhD in Operations Research/Decision Sciences at the George Washington University School of Business, advised by [Miguel Lejeune](https://business.gwu.edu/miguel-lejeune).
 Because of my research interest, I am also taking courses within the PhD Program in Integrated Biomedical Sciences at GW's School of Medicine.
 In the Fall of 2023, I enrolled in the PhD program in Data Sciences and Operations (DSO) at USC's Marshall School of Business, where I completed a semester of coursework under the brief supervision of [Vishal Gupta](https://faculty.marshall.usc.edu/Vishal-Gupta/) before returning to D.C. for family reasons.

-My current research interest lies at the intersection of mathematical optimization and network science, with applications in two seemingly unrelated yet personally fascinating fields: medical sciences/network medicine and quantitative trading.
+My current research interest lies at the intersection of mathematical optimization and network science, with applications in two seemingly unrelated yet personally fascinating fields: medical sciences/network medicine and algorithmic trading/sports betting.

 In medical sciences, I am exploring how mathematical optimization can enhance the understanding, diagnosis, treatment, and healthcare delivery for life-altering illness in neurology and immunology.